tpgmartin/machine-learning-nanodegree/capstone/report.md

 ### Data Preprocessing

-The data was fetched using Scikit-Learn's `datasets.fetch_mldata`, which creates a local cache for subsequent reads.
+The data was fetched using SciKit-Learn's `datasets.fetch_mldata`, which creates a local cache for subsequent reads.

 Data preprocessing was achieved using PCA with dimensional reduction.
 This was